Are you looking for the perfect resume template?

 Now, what if I told you that you could get EXCLUSIVE ACCESS to an interview-winning resume template AND a private Facebook Group where you could get all the support you needed to help write your resume?
 Well, now you can.
-Think of it as a bit of Happy New Year 2019 bonus – we’ve opened up this one-time offer for the month of January only.
 You can find out more here.

 Everyone has an opinion on what makes a great resume.
 Ours is based on 20 years of experience, and from evidence-based research into what employers want and expect to see in a CV.
 There are literally hundreds of resume templates available online, and many options available directly from Word and similar programs.
 There are a number of ways to write a resume, from reverse chronological to functional to blended versions and more.
 (You can read about the differences here).
 While the visual appeal of your resume is certainly very important, it’s the content that is critical.

 A word of caution: some Applicant Tracking Systems and parsing software CANNOT extract information from resume templates or headers, footers, tables, nor can they read certain fonts, and images or logos may cause issues at the recipient’s end.
 While templates can look great, they could also be the one reason your resume isn’t getting read by a real person – because the computer literally says no. Read more about how ATS programs work, how they read your resume, and why resume templates could be sabotaging your job search here.

 In our experience, the perfect resume or CV framework will take the following format and contain the following elements: